ActiveUltraFeedback: Efficient Preference Data Generation using Active Learning: Additional Results

 To understand the selection dynamics of different response pair acquisition methods, we analyze the distributions of the generated datasets by examining how often each model from our pool was selected, how often it was annotated as chosen and rejected (\cref{fig:model_distribution_comparison_0}) and the mean scores for the chosen and rejected responses for different response pair selection methods (\cref{tab:mean_chosen_rejected_score_by_method}).

 We find that methods aiming at regret minimization, such as \textsc{DTS} (\cref{fig:dts_model_distribution}) and \textsc{MaxMinLCB} (\cref{fig:maxminlcb_model_distribution}), successfully identify high-quality models, with high judge scores (\cref{tab:mean_chosen_rejected_score_by_method}), resulting in distributions heavily skewed towards recent, large-scale models.
+This highlights the key distinction between identifying strong responses and creating informative preference pairs: for downstream preference learning, high-quality chosen responses are not sufficient on their own if the rejected responses are also too strong, since this reduces the effective supervision signal.
 In contrast, as expected, \textsc{Random} (\cref{fig:random_model_distribution}) exhibits a nearly uniform distribution, while \textsc{UltraFeedback} (\cref{fig:ultrafeedback_model_distribution}) displays a slight skew towards higher-quality models due to its "best-of-$N$" heuristic.
 Conversely, the entropy-minimizing \textsc{InfoMax} (\cref{fig:infomax_model_distribution}) disproportionately selects smaller, older models.
 We attribute this to the fact that recent, large-scale models consistently achieve near-perfect scores, leading to high certainty in their high quality.
 In contrast, smaller models exhibit erratic behaviour, occasionally producing high-scoring responses but frequently failing.
 This unpredictability results in higher epistemic uncertainty, driving the method to sample from them more frequently.
 Finally, our proposed quality delta maximization methods, \textsc{DRTS} (\cref{fig:drts_model_distribution}) and \textsc{DeltaUCB}, produce distributions closely mirroring the high-scoring, but inefficient \textsc{MaxMin} baseline (\cref{fig:maxmin_model_distribution}), prioritizing the best and worst responses, yet achieve this efficiently by requiring only two annotations per prompt compared to \textsc{MaxMin}'s annotation of the full candidate set.

 {Comparison between the number of times each model from our model pool (\cref{app:model_pool}) has been selected as chosen and rejected model on the \textbf{UltraFeedback} prompts for all response pair selection methods we consider.} [1]{\textbf{\textsc{#1}}: Model distribution of how often each model in our model pool has been selected by the \textsc{#1} response pair selection method.
 We further split this data into the number of times each model has been annotated as chosen (green) and rejected (red).
 Models are sorted based on the number of times they have been annotated as chosen.}